Skip to main content

 • Value mapping: The builder can map values, static (filling them in manually) or dynamic (using a variable), to the properties of the chosen model.

-As: The name used to define the variable created in this step.
+• As: The name used to define the variable created in this step.
 You can reuse the same variable in your next steps.

 With this step, you can update an existing record in the database by assigning values to an object's properties and relations.
-Property values of the record can be updated using static values or dynamically, using variables.

-The update record step can be configured using the following options:
+The Update record step can be configured using the following options:

 • Record: Set a record to be updated.
 The builder can choose a record using the variable picker that contains all available record variables in the particular scope.
 For more information see the Variables article.